The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Coupland reflects on the broader potential of these forests: “We've demonstrated the effects these forests can have on increasing local biodiversity and showing the public that they have the capacity to make a difference.
 If each and every one of us planted a small patch of Banksia woodland—one of these little forests in our backyard or on our verge—we could start to see real change.”

-The Pocket Forests initiative provides a practical strategy to combat urban heat while demonstrating how small, dense forests can reimagine tree planting—turning urban greenery into vibrant hubs for biodiversity, community connection and local climate resilience.
+The Pocket Forests program provides a practical strategy to combat urban heat while demonstrating how small, dense forests can reimagine tree planting—turning urban greenery into vibrant hubs for biodiversity, community connection and local climate resilience.
 Efforts are now underway to reverse Perth’s low canopy cover, with tree-planting strategies and urban greening plans aiming to boost canopy cover.
 WATCA, for example, is advocating for a Tree Canopy Target of 30 percent by 2040 to improve heat resilience, biodiversity and overall liveability.

 The State Government is committed to its ambitious target of increasing Perth and Peel’s urban tree canopy to 30% by 2040.